aws/mynah-ui/docs/PROPERTIES.md

 ## Mynah UI Constructor Properties
-You can configure your Chat UI's initial render and defaults through thoese properties as well as connecting to the events which will trigger after user interactions.
+You can configure your Chat UI's initial render and defaults through these properties as well as connecting the events which will trigger after user interactions.
 Since all of the props are optional, feel free to assign only the ones you need.
 ```typescript
 export interface MynahUIProps {
   rootSelector?: string;